Tea Tree Oil Acne Treatment Explained

 You can even add the oil to your child’s hair detangler to prevent them from catching lice.
-As I mentioned earlier, you can use Tea Tree oil for oil pulling which means it can also be used as a mouthwash.
+Also, you can use it for oil pulling which means it can also be a mouthwash.
 Research suggests that it may be able to fight germs that could lead to gingivitis, bad breath, and tooth decay.

 When you get a cut or scrape, you instantly become susceptible to infection.
-Tea Tree oil can be used to disinfect and treat minor abrasions and cuts.
+Tea Tree oil can disinfect and treat minor abrasions and cuts.
 It may also e able to speed up wound healing since it can reduce inflammation and increase white blood cell activity.
 There are medications to treat nail fungus, but Tea Tree oil may be just as effective in getting rid of nail fungus.
 You can use it on its own or in combination with other natural remedies.